Shiawassee River Heritage Water Trail

-The Shiawassee River Heritage Water Trail started as a 7 mi water trail in the Shiawassee River, within Genesee County and Oakland County, Metro Detroit, southeastern Michigan.
+The Shiawassee River Heritage Water Trail / Shiawassee River National Water Trail started as a 7 mi water trail in the Shiawassee River, within Genesee County and Oakland County, Metro Detroit, southeastern Michigan.
 It now reaches 85.5 mi from Holly to Chesaning in Saginaw County.
+It was the Heritage Water Trail in Oakland County, then as it went to Chesaning, it became a State Water Trail and then a National Water Trail.